 In order to be eligible, a patient will need to have a qualifying condition and usually will need to have tried two previous prescription medications or treatments for their condition.
-Prescriptions are only available through private clinics, which involves an initial consultation fee, ongoing consultations, and of course a charge for the cannabis prescription.
+Prescriptions are only available through private clinics, which involve an initial consultation fee, ongoing consultations, and of course a charge for the cannabis prescription.

 Pressure from abroad

 It’s no secret that the UK looks to the US for political influence, and despite Brexit, the country still has close ties with its European neighbours.
-Shifts in attitudes and policies abroad, as well as attractive tax revenues are likely to mount pressure on the UK government when it comes to cannabis laws.
+Shifts in attitudes and policies abroad, as well as attractive tax revenues, are likely to mount pressure on the UK government when it comes to cannabis laws.

 What are the chances of the UK legalising cannabis?